 Year of Call:

-Prior to coming to the Bar, Oliver worked for a West End firm and at the Solicitor’s Office of H.M.
-Revenue & Customs in VAT & Excise Litigation.
+Oliver acts for multinationals, SMEs and private individuals, and is routinely instructed by City law firms.
 His strong interpersonal skills, candid advice and robust advocacy allow him to forge solid working relationships, making him a popular choice and highly sought after by solicitors and clients alike.

 - The law and practice of international investigations: Privilege (UK), Global Investigations Review, co-written with Saaman Pourghadiri (OTC), Andrew Thornton-Dibb and David Kirk (McGuireWoods London LLP) (Autumn 2017)